This post may contain affiliate links. Please read my disclosure policy.

 Sweet and Sour Broccoli Ham Recipe

-I hope you enjoy this dish!
-If you make it I'd love to hear how it turned out!
+If you make this meal, I'd love to hear how it turned out!
 Either comment below or share a pic on Instagram and tag me @thrivingonpaleo!

 Sweet and Sour Broccoli Ham (Paleo, AIP)